-PT112 INTRODUCTION TO PHLEBOTOMY
+PT125 INTRODUCTION TO PHLEBOTOMY TECHNIQUES

 This course is designed to introduce students to the profession of phlebotomy.
 It encompasses the history, areas of education and certification, responsibilities, and law and ethics as they pertain to the phlebotomist's role in safety in the workplace.
 Occupational Safety & Health Administration, (OSHA), Clinical Laboratory Improvement Amendments, CLIA, quality assurance and control and risk management, the phlebotomist role as a member of the healthcare team and customer/patient services are also presented in this course.
+The class presents students with the fundamentals of taking a patient's vital signs to include temperature, pulse, respiration, and blood pressures.
+Students become familiar with the equipment that is used for venipuncture and capillary punctures.
+Completing laboratory requisition forms and accurately documenting in a patient's chart to meet medico-legal requirements is also a focus of this course.